 It’s drizzling.
-The trees are happily swaying against the wind but I’m quite irritated – because I’m half wet from the rain and my umbrella couldn’t protect me completely.
-It was raining heavily a few minutes ago.
-But now it’s only drizzling, thank God.
+The trees are happily swaying against the wind but it doesn’t quite lift up my mood.
+I’m half wet from the rain and its the worst feeling ever.
+It’s fun to be completely drenched.
+But being half drenched?
+That’s just plain irritating.
+It was actually raining heavily a few minutes ago and my poor umbrella did it’s best to keep me dry.
+Thankfully, now it’s only drizzling.

 I’m thinking how I’m going to make my way across the muddy puddle without coming in way for the vehicles passing by.
 I look up for a moment.
 That’s when our eyes meet.
 I think can hear the thunder, followed by a bolt of lightning.
 But hasn’t the heavy rainfall stopped?

 His messy hair is damp, even though he, too, is carrying an umbrella.
 I suddenly feel like running my hands through his hair and continuing doing so until it’s no longer messy.
 And just standing there with my hands on his face and looking at him for a long, long time.
 There’s definitely something wrong with me.

 OKAY.
 It’s about time I stop looking at him and just keep walking.
 But I can’t.
 I just can’t tear my eyes away from his.
 I wonder why he’s looking at me with the same intrigue.
 There’s something there.

 Oh my god.
 Now he’s walking towards me.
 Quick, look away.
 Look away.
 LOOK AWAY.
 Find something else to look at!